fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-92.rst

   * BC Policy: HPCBIOS_2011-92
   * Date of Policy: 1st December 2012

-The main objective of this policy is to provide EasyBuild, for a consistent software tree and module namespace across any HPCBIOS resources.
+The main objective of this policy is to provide EasyBuild, because it allows:
+* to build reproducible and rigorously defined software codes and,
+* have consistent module namespaces across any HPCBIOS resources.

 Objective
 ---------